LarsNorlander/dev-diary/kotlin.md

 ### 2:41 PM

 Got to finish reading up on the creational patterns in Kotlin and started out some of the structural patterns including the decorator, adapter, and bridge patterns.
 I was surprised to see how the `by` keyword makes it simpler to implement the decorator.

+## September 17, 2018

+### 7:30 PM

+I was reading a little more on structural patterns.
+But then I got a surprise visit from a family member.
+I won't be counting this to my 100 Days of Code though since it was too little.